unbounce/iidy/docs/yaml-preprocessing.md

 #### Sources for `$imports`

 Imports are specified per YAML document under the special document-level key `$imports`.
-Its value is map from import names to import sources.
+Its value is a map of import names to import sources.

 For example, if we had the following file: